atomy/discord-bot-playercount/README.md

 # Introduction
-Discord bot that includes the current playercount of a steam game in its present.
+Discord bot that includes the current playercount of a steam game in its presence.

 # Requirements
 - API key for Steam